 Physicians are advised to assess the risks and benefits of the use of risperidone in elderly patients with dementia, taking into account risk predictors for stroke in the individual patient.
+Risperidone should be used with extreme caution in dementia patients with hypertension, cardiovascular disease, and in patients with vascular dementia.
 Patients/caregivers should be cautioned to immediately report signs and symptoms of potential CVAEs such as sudden weakness or numbness in the face, arms or legs, and speech or vision problems.
 All treatment options should be considered without delay, including discontinuation of risperidone.